dehornoy/programs/README.md

-This image is designed to provide a simple way to execute Pascal programs on an arbitrary platform.
+This image is designed to provide a simple way to execute Patrick Dehornoy's Pascal programs on an arbitrary platform.
-For the moment, the available programs are MoKa and Braids, two softwares that manipulate algebraic structures called "gcd-monoids" (MoKa) and braids (Braids).
+The available programs are MoKa and Braids (Sep.
+2016).

 ####How use it